poiyomi/PoiyomiDocs/docs/shading/main.md

 ### Same as Base Pass

-Add Pass lighting that behaves close to your [Base Pass](#base-pass-lighting-type) settings.
+Makes the Add Pass Lighting match close to your [Base Pass](#base-pass-lighting-type) settings.